UtrechtUniversity/anonymize-ddp/ReadMe.md

 The code in this project is licensed with [MIT](LICENSE.md).

 ### Attribution and academic use
-The manuscript detailing the first release of anonymize-ddp is submitted and available [here](https://arxiv.org/pdf/2105.02175.pdf)
+The scientific paper detailing the first release of anonymize-ddp is available [here](https://doi.org/10.3233/DS-210035).

-A data set consisting of 11 personal Instagram archives, or Data-Download Packages, was created to [evaluate](/src/evaluation) the anonymization procedure.
+A data set consisting of 11 personal Instagram archives, or Data-Download Packages, was created to [validate](/anonymize/validation) the anonymization procedure.
 This data set is publicly available at [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4472606.svg)](https://doi.org/10.5281/zenodo.4472606)

 # Getting Started

+## Prerequisites
+This project makes use of Python 3.8 and [Poetry](https://python-poetry.org/) for managing dependencies.

 ## Preparatory steps